Events and festivals

 Date: 4 July 2015

 Organized by the American International Club of Geneva, the event features the largest American Independence Day fireworks display outside of the United States.
-Live music and shows for children as well as American dinner and buffet are organized throughout the day at the Centre Sportif du Bout du Monde.
+Live music and shows for children as well as American dinner and buffet are organized throughout the day at Grand Saconnex.
+Registration in advance is required.